 Measuring the thickness of your shrink film involves using gauges.
-Choosing the right stretch wrap gauge is essential for protecting your load and preventing wear and tear on your products.
+Choosing the right shrink wrap gauge is essential for protecting your load and preventing wear and tear on your products.
 This guide covers the common types of gauges and the weight they are best suited to.

-Different kinds of stretch wraps will have varying thickness gauges for the material.
+Different kinds of shrink wraps will have varying thickness gauges for the material.
 The item or product you’re wrapping with will determine how thick of a shrink film you need to apply.
 The gauge also plays a part in the strength, durability, and tear resistance of the wrap.
 Typically, the more your product weighs, the higher your gauge will be.

 Starting with the thickest heat shrink wrap roll on the market, the 150-gauge wrap is helpful for many applications.
 Typically, you would use this thickness to cover taller or oddly shaped items.
 This film works best for sharper objects because it’s more resistant to tearing.